jessicalynnhoughton/wyscout-player-embeddings/README.md

 while saving money on transfer fees
-- Match preparation: Playing vectors can help identify characteristics and tendencies of opponents, allowing Real Madrid to tailor their strategy to exploit specific aspects of the other team’s game.
+- Match preparation: Playing vectors can help identify characteristics and tendencies of opponents, allowing Real Madrid to tailor their strategy to exploit specific aspects of the other team’s game

 ## Goal
 ### Football clubs must optimize their budget by understanding their existing players and available players in the market